omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - if strength workout
   - break forms into specific labels etc.
   - only show assign to athletes at the end of all forms.
+-  add comments back to strength exercise so each exercise can have its own comment
+  - add comment entry in forms back in create_workout.html
+  - also move comments into the for loop for strength exercises on workoutinstance_detail page
+  - potentially show comments on user_page
+- moved comment to end of create_workout form

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.